This isn’t your typical work-from-home job. Learn more about our culture, our creed, and life as an Automattician.

 What do we look for?

 Automatticians are curious, driven, compassionate, tenacious, autonomous, friendly, independent, collaborative, communicative, supportive, self-motivated, and amazing with GIFs.
 We strive to live up to the Automattic Creed and we want to work with people who will do the same.
+AI literacy and competency are also expected, with expectations varying by role.
 Are you interested in making the web and the world a better place?
 Apply today.

 Getting to know us